The Primates found in Uganda -Ugnda is home to 20 species of Primates

 Owl-Faced Monkey is unique in that it has a beak-like nose, and the face resembles an owl.
 This shy Monkey is rarely seen, but you might be the lucky one as you hike along the many trails In Bwindi Impenetrable Forest or Mgahinga Gorilla Park.

-The Owl-Faced Mo is closely related to L’Hoest’s Monkey, and like it, Owl-Faced Monkey lives in small groups of one male and various females.
+The Owl-Faced Mo is closely related to L’Hoest’s Monkey, and like it, the Owl-Faced Monkey lives in small groups of one male and various females.
 Because Owl-Faced Monkeys are so elusive, they have been hard to study.

 You might see them in Uganda in Bwindi Impenetrable Forest or Mgahinga Gorilla Park.